 This was the practice of circumcision and naming the Jewish boys that started with Abraham, and continued pretty much unchanged until the time of Christ and Christianity.

 Let’s turn our attention to Galatians chapter 4, verses 4-5 as we consider the role of Jesus in all of this: “4 But when the fullness of time had come, God sent forth his Son, born of woman, born under the law, 5 to redeem those who were under the law, so that we might receive adoption as sons.”

 Jesus was born under the law, under the old covenant.
 In order for him to be the redeemer of the world, Jesus had to keep every part of God’s moral and ceremonial law perfectly.
 Part of God’s ceremonial law was this practice of circumcision.

 Naming was also part of this.
 The angel Gabriel told Mary that his name was to be Jesus.
 Jesus, which is the same as the Hebrew name “Yeshua” (or Joshua) means “Saviour.”
-He was to be given the name “Jesus” because he would save the people from their sins.
+He was to be given the name “Jesus” because, as the angel told Joseph, he would save the people from their sins.

 In order to be the one atoning sacrifice for sins, Jesus had to shed his blood.
-Hebrews 9, 22 says, “…without the shedding of blood, there is no forgiveness.”
-Of course we immediately think of Jesus shedding his blood for us when he died on the cross.
+Hebrews chapter 9 verse 22 says, “…without the shedding of blood, there is no forgiveness.”
+Of course we immediately think of Jesus shedding his blood for us when he suffered and died on the cross.
 But his shedding of blood came far earlier than that; in fact it was on the 8th day when he was circumcised that he shed his first blood for us.
 Jesus shed blood at his own circumcision, done under the old covenant to free us from the demands of the law.